good-bill-hunting/political_parser/readme.md

 - Each political party had a focus area of concentration: for democrats the main are appears to be healthcare and higher education, republicans are focused on homeland security and China, and independents tend to lean toward economic concerns.
 - The large amount of bills by democrats versus the other political parties may be obscuring the data from the other parties.
 - Common areas of concern appear to be health care and term limits, at least for democrats and republicans.
-- Although specific words may not necessarilly determine if a bill is a certain political party, there are some words that are associated with particualar political interests that could determine if a bill is from a particular political party.
+- Although specific words may not necessarily determine if a bill is a certain political party, there are some words that are associated with particular political interests that could determine if a bill is from a particular political party.

 ## Modeling Takeaways:
-- Our baseline was predicting Democrate at 59%
+- Our baseline was predicting Democrat at 59%
 - Four of the five models performed better than the baseline on train and validate.
 - The Logistic Regression model performed the best on train (75%) and validate (71%).
 - We chose to move forward with the Logistic Regression model because KNN may be overfit.

 ## Recommendations:
-- The reults from this project should be made public for informational use on the focus of democratic and republican representatives.
+- The results from this project should be made public for informational use on the focus of democratic and republican representatives.
 - An investigation or inquiry should be established to determine why there is an imbalance of bills proposed between the two major political parties.

 ## :footprints: Next Steps:
-- This project can be used as a starting point for a larger project on time series where a team can add other NLP bills throughout history and future bills to analyze the change in political areas of concenration over time.
+- This project can be used as a starting point for a larger project on time series where a team can add other NLP bills throughout history and future bills to analyze the change in political areas of concentration over time.
 - Investigate which bills have made it through the process and are now laws and build a model that would predict, based off of the language, whether a bill is made into law or not.
 - Remove the dates from the bills and make another column to sort by the dates in order to determine if there is any change or difference in language between certain timeframes or major events.